-When the beneficiary enrolls in college or a registered apprenticeship program, the account owner can make withdrawals from the 529 plan account to pay for the beneficiary’s qualified higher education expenses.
+When the student enrolls in college or a registered apprenticeship program, the account owner can make withdrawals from the 529 plan account to pay for the student’s qualified higher education expenses.

-Although a custodial 529 account is similar to an individual 529 account, the student is the account owner and beneficiary in the case of the custodial accounts.
+Although a custodial 529 account is similar to an individual 529 account, with a custodial account the student is both the account owner and beneficiary.
 While the student is a minor, the account must be managed by a custodian (typically a parent or grandparent) until the student comes of age (typically 18 or 21 years old, depending on the applicable state law).

-Generally, when the beneficiary comes of age (18 years or older, depending on the state), the beneficiary can take over control of the 529 plan account.
+Generally, when the student comes of age, the student can take over control of the 529 plan account.

 Things to Consider about Custodial 529 Plan Accounts

-There are several reasons why someone would opt to create a custodial 529 account instead of an individual/parent-owned 529 plan.
+There are several reasons why someone would opt to create a custodial 529 account instead of an individual 529 account.

-- The custodian of a custodial 529 account retains control over the account until the beneficiary comes of age (typically 18 or older).
+- The custodian of a custodial 529 account retains control over the account until the student comes of age (typically 18 or older).

 - The beneficiary of a custodial 529 account cannot be changed.
-A custodial 529 account has the same financial aid impact as an individual/parent-owned 529 plan account on the beneficiary’s eligibility for need-based financial aid.
+A custodial 529 account has the same financial aid impact as an individual 529 plan account on the students’s eligibility for need-based financial aid.